coyotespike/coyotespike.github.io/_posts/2016-07-13-RCReturnStatement.md

-Another Friday night everyone wanted to do karaoke but we were all too cheap to pay for it, so we got drunk on shots of vodka (and when that ran out, shots of fine scotch, to my dismay) and screamed our lungs out in Turing (name?) instead.
+Another Friday night everyone wanted to do karaoke but we were all too cheap to pay for it, so we got drunk on shots of vodka (and when that ran out, shots of fine scotch, to my dismay) and screamed our lungs out in Hopper instead.
 Nathaniel danced like a hero.

 Martino, David, Marin, and I went to the museum and got increasingly